Skip to main content

 • Using non-equivalent “generic” lamps where OEM specs are required

-For the fastest recommendation, be ready to share: equipment make/model, current lamp part number, wattage, and whether ozone-free is required.
+For the fastest recommendation, be ready to share: equipment make/model, current lamp part number (including suffix), wattage, base/connector type, and whether ozone-free is required.

 Need help selecting?